CePeU/MarkdownToFoundry/README.md

 _"Stories grow from stories told"_

 The same can be said about software.
-I am a long time pen and paper player and even before the online VTT hype coming with corona which brought dozens of VTT software to the market I was allready playing online by skype (for 10 years) with my long time 20 year old group
+I am a long time pen and paper player and even before the online VTT hype coming with corona which brought dozens of VTT software to the market I was already playing online by Skype (for 10 years) with my long time 20 year old group
 (so yes I am probably an old grandpa).
-I discovered Foundry VTT and it hooked me at once with it's ability to expand it with plugins, one time payment and self hosting.
+I discovered Foundry VTT and it hooked me at once with its ability to expand it with plugins, one-time payment and self hosting.
-Lately they do not give so much concern to some basic functionality I deem essentialy in a VTT - which are journals.
-They changed the editor to Prose Mirror and it is still not able to import HTML in the same way as the old editor did and does.
+Lately they do not give so much concern to some basic functionality I deem essential in a VTT in my personal opinion - which are journals.
+They changed the editor to ProseMirror and it is still not able to import HTML in the same way as the old editor did and does.
 I understand fully the economic drive to expand on new flashy graphical enterprises moving Foundry VTT more towards a computer game but the essentials of a virtual TABLE top are in my eyes still handouts and text.
 I then discovered Obsidian MD which is a great tool for managing content and text for a GM, but getting content out of Obsidian and to Foundry was mildly spoken a pain.
 There are tons of
-HTML exporters but none of them could satisfy me and all needed additional manual adjustments which I needed to do outside in a second step.
+HTML exporters but none of them could satisfy me and all needed additional manual adjustments which I needed to do outside in a second convoluted step (often needing pandoc or similar tools).
-Then funny as it sounds I found out by coincidence and due to personal contact about a HTML exporter that essentially did what I needed.
+Then funny as it sounds I found out by coincidence and due to personal contact about an HTML exporter that essentially did what I needed.
 Blotspot released a derived work (https://github.com/blotspot/obsidian-markdown2html) this is where the line changes to:

 _"Software grows from software shared"_